Lessons in History: Women, Witchcraft & Morality in Scottish History

 Part 2 will cover:

 Whether Irish Catholic or Glaswegian Protestant, women in Industrial Revolution Glasgow had one thing in common - being a woman.
-From Duke Street Pr*son to the Lock Hospital, from the tenement to the poorhouse, from servant to factory worker, this is the biggest portion of the talk and will explore sex work, moral panics, immigration, working and living conditions.
+From Duke Street Pr*son to the Lock Hospital, from the tenement to the poorhouse, from sex worker to factory worker, this is the biggest portion of the talk and the result of over a year of research through court records, police records, census data, valuation rolls, and newspapers.

 Agenda